 In space, materials reveal their secrets: COLIS, a new laboratory for studying colloidal gels and glasses in microgravity

-Longer-lasting sunscreen, more stable mayonnaise, more effective medication: behind these everyday applications lie complex materials (gels and glasses) whose behavior is still poorly understood.
-To unravel these mechanisms, researchers from the Politecnico di Milano and the University of Montpellier have designed and developed COLIS, a new onboard laboratory on the International Space Station dedicated to the study of flexible materials in microgravity.
+Sunscreen that lasts longer, more stable mayonnaise, more effective medication: behind these everyday applications lie complex materials (gels and glasses) whose behavior is still poorly understood.
+To unravel these mechanisms, researchers from the Politecnico di Milano and the University of Montpellier have designed and developed COLIS, a new on-board laboratory on the International Space Station dedicated to the study of soft materials in microgravity.

-Gels and liquids, materials that are ubiquitous in the pharmaceutical, cosmetics, and food industries, change slowly over time.
+Gels and glasses—materials that are ubiquitous in the pharmaceutical, cosmetics, and food industries—change slowly over time.
 On Earth, gravity subtly yet profoundly influences this internal dynamic.
 By placing these materials in space, scientists can finally isolate and analyze these effects.

-Delivered to the ISS aboard NASA’s Cygnus NG-21 cargo spacecraft and developed by Redwire Space, COLIS is now fully operational.
-It analyzes samples of colloidal gels and glasses containing nanoparticles, focusing on the aging processes occurring within them.
+Transported to the ISS aboard NASA’s Cygnus NG-21 cargo spacecraft and developed by Redwire Space, COLIS is now fully operational.
+It analyzes samples of colloidal gels and glasses containing nanoparticles, focusing on the aging processes within them.

 Cutting-edge technologies for understanding material stability

-- Optical dynamic correlation techniques that use speckle patterns to track the internal restructuring of materials,
+- Dynamic optical correlation techniques that use speckle patterns to track the internal restructuring of materials,

 - Controlled thermal stimuli that trigger and allow for the observation of aging processes,